adara20/cs0-fall23/mock-interviews.md

 ## Career Info

-Here's a [playlist of the career talks given this semester](https://www.youtube.com/playlist?list=PLr509y092L2-E3SicuWbxONv0KXpnAVeg){:target="_blank"}, which cover UX Design, Data Analyst, Product Management roles, and more.
+Here's a [playlist of the career talks given in a prior semester](https://www.youtube.com/playlist?list=PLr509y092L2-E3SicuWbxONv0KXpnAVeg){:target="_blank"}, which cover UX Design, Data Analyst, Product Management roles, and more.

 ### Internship Opportunities for Freshmen/Sophomores